cloudblog004/fantasticfoodies/content/en/posts/3014-recipe-of-homemade-parmesan-chicken.md

 1. Once cheese is melted let sit for 10 minutes and serve on its own or with pasta like I did in the picture shown.
 1. Ready to serve and ENJOY!

 Serve it over pasta, zucchini noodles.
 Editor&#39;s Note: Chicken Parmesan and Chicken Parmigiana are the same dish.
-We use &#34;Parmesan&#34; throughout this recipe to reflect the dish&#39;s American origin.
+We use *Parmesan* throughout this recipe to reflect the dish&#39;s American origin.
 I can count the number of times I&#39;ve had.
 Chicken parmesan is one of the most common Italian-American dishes and a ubiquitous menu item at family-style Italian restaurants.

 So that's going to wrap this up for this special food parmesan chicken recipe.
 Thank you very much for your time.
 I am confident that you will make this at home.
 There's gonna be interesting food at home recipes coming up.
 Remember to bookmark this page on your browser, and share it to your loved ones, friends and colleague.
 Thanks again for reading.
 Go on get cooking!